woojoo666/arcana-notes/Video Demo Tutorial Notes.md

 we define a bank of data
 and we can combine data together to define more data and we build this bank of data step by step

+why is unordered important
+imagine you give your friend a shopping list instead of asking your friend the order in which to buy objects you just ask them to buy the objects

+powerset example?

+helps for optimization
+say you actually only use certain objects from the shopping list and ignore other items the interpreter can tell the friend that they don't need to retrieve the ignored items

+the less you specify, the more you can optimize

 2nd video: